tomweinandy/balanced_credit_card_fraud/README.md

-# A balanced dataset of credit caard fraud
+# A balanced dataset of credit card fraud

 Taken from https://www.kaggle.com/mlg-ulb/creditcardfraud
 Sampled all 492 cases of fraud and then a random sample of 492 instances without fraud